russmckendrick/records/content/albums/the-fat-of-the-land-19605292/index.md

 ---
 title: "The Prodigy - The Fat Of The Land"
-album_artist: "The Prodigy"
+artist: "The Prodigy"
-album_title: "The Fat Of The Land"
+album_name: "The Fat Of The Land"
 date: 2021-07-27
 release_id: "19605292"
 slug: "the-fat-of-the-land-19605292"
+hideSummary: true
 cover:
     image: "the-fat-of-the-land-19605292.jpg"
+    alt: "The Fat Of The Land by The Prodigy"
+    caption: "The Fat Of The Land by The Prodigy"
-tags: ["Electronic"]
+genres: ["Electronic"]
-hideSummary: true
+styles: ["Breakbeat", "Breaks"]
 ---

 ## Tracklisting